 [ node--page--full.tpl : 'full']

-Depending on your family history, your doctor may refer you to a family history or genetics clinic.
-If you have a strong family history, you might be offered genetic testing.
+Depending on your family history, your doctor may refer you to a family history or genetics clinic, and you might be offered genetic testing.
 This aims to identify whether genetic faults linked to breast cancer run in your family, and whether you have inherited these.

 About one in every four women with breast cancer and a family history of the disease is thought to have inherited a fault in a known breast cancer gene, such as BRCA1 or BRCA2.
 Genetic testing through the NHS can detect faults (changes or mutations) in the BRCA1 and BRCA2 breast cancer genes that can increase the risk of developing breast cancer.

 Currently, the NHS only offers genetic tests to people with a family history of breast cancer that suggests they are reasonably likely to have inherited faults in breast cancer genes.
 These are people for whom it is estimated that there is at least a one in 10 chance that they carry BRCA1 or BRCA2 gene faults.
 A genetics healthcare professional will calculate your probability of carrying faulty BRCA genes and let you know whether you qualify for genetic testing on the NHS.